hberberoglu/wp-favorite-posts/readme.txt

 * Feature: Include thumbnails alongside post title (leehodson).
 * Fix: Changed plugin directory variable and removed hardcoded URLs & directory paths.
+*	Fix: Fixed shortcode display bug that forced the shortcode output out of its container under some circumstances.
 * Updates: Introduced various other changes to the code.
 Some changes came from edits made in other GitHub listed code forks.

 = 1.6.6 (2016-03-16) =